 The group is broad-based with research foci including computational complexity, proof complexity, descriptive complexity, graph theory, exact algorithms, randomised algorithms, approximation algorithms, parameterized algorithms, finite model theory, constraint satisfaction, interconnection networks, universal algebra and mathematical logic.

-Talk Barnaby Martin gave the York Semigroups Seminar on 3 May discussing his work on generating sets for powers of finite algebras.
+Talks Barnaby Martin gave the York Semigroups Seminar on 3 May discussing his work on generating sets for powers of finite algebras.
+He also gave the Séminaire ALGO at the Université de Caen Normandie on 23 May.

 Success We congratulate Anthony Stewart on the outcome of his PhD viva.